tdewolff/parse/css/README.md

 )

 func main() {
-	// false because this is the content of an inline style attribute p := css.NewParser(bytes.NewBufferString("color: red;"), false)
+	// true because this is the content of an inline style attribute p := css.NewParser(bytes.NewBufferString("color: red;"), true)
 	out := ""
 	for {
 		gt, _, data := p.Next()